 Retirement annuity policies are able to pay out larger tax-free lump sums than personal pensions.

 Payments to retirement annuity policies are made gross, without any tax taken off.
 You are still entitled to tax relief, but you need to get the tax relief through your PAYE coding notice or your Self Assessment tax return.

 If you are getting tax relief through your coding notice, the full amount of the payments you are making will be shown in the allowances column of the coding.
 This means you are setting that amount against your income and only paying tax on the balance.

 If you pay your tax through Self Assessment – for example, because you are self-employed – you must claim the full amount of the payment on the online or paper tax return.
 You will then get tax relief via your tax calculation for the year in question or you can carry back the payment to be relieved in the previous tax year.

-When you draw money out of them, or take an income from them, retirement annuities are paid to you under PAYE, in the same way as wages and personal pensions.
+When you draw money out of a retirement annuity, or take an income from them, they are paid to you under PAYE, in the same way as wages and personal pensions.

 An occupational pension, sometimes called a ‘works pension’, is a pension scheme organised by your employer.